Skip to main content

 Fort Collins Utilities monitors emerging contaminants in our source drinking water supplies as a member and funder in the Northern Colorado Compounds of Emerging Concern Program.
 This is a collaborative monitoring program initiated by Northern Water in 2009 that monitors more than 150 contaminants in source water supplies.
 Fort Collins Utilities' Source Watershed Program has been involved since inception and helps fund monitoring efforts, along with numerous other entities.

 Study sites are mostly located within the Colorado-Big Thompson system, including Fort Collins' Horsetooth Reservoir and Poudre River drinking water supplies.
-Check out this infographic for more information.

-Fourth Unregulated Contaminant Monitoring Rule (UCMR 4)#
+Unregulated Contaminant Monitoring Rule#

-See Our Results
+See Our Current Results

 Did You Know?